ZeyuT/CarND-Capstone/README.md

 #### Traffic Light Detection Node

-The node subscribes four types of topics to get massage of camera images, the entire list of waypoints, positions of all traffic lights ahead and their corresponding stop lines, and current vehicle position.
-Then it executes traffic light classification and publish the upcoming traffic light status and the stop line's position.
+The node subscribes four types of topics to get messages of camera images, the entire list of waypoints, positions of all traffic lights ahead and their corresponding stop lines, and current vehicle position.
+Then it executes traffic light classification and publishes the upcoming traffic light status and the stop line's location.
 To avoid measurement noise, new traffic light status can not be published unless detections over the previous 4 successive steps are the same as the new traffic light status.

 The light classification takes place in traffic light classification node(./ros/src/tl_detector/light_classification/tf_classifer.py).
 It is seperated into two steps: region detection and color recognition.